 An Associated Press story about human trafficking quoted human rights expert Mark Ensalaco.
 At least 350 outlets picked up the story.

-Capital Gazette (Maryland) quoted history professor John Heitmann in a story about the forgotten history of the Fort Meade internment of Germans and Japanese during World War II.
+Capital Gazette (Maryland) quoted Heitmann in a story about the forgotten history of the Fort Meade internment of Germans and Japanese during World War II.

 A New York Times Magazine story quoted Heitmann, also an auto historian, about this history of the turn signal.
 "We always see the automobile as a masculine object, but in fact, women played an active role in thinking about the automobile," he said.

 Ensalaco, also a terrorism expert, talked to WLW-AM about the cover of Rolling Stone magazine that featured Boston bombing suspect Dzhokhar Tsarnaev.
-Art Jipson, director of the criminal justice studies program and expert on pop culture and the Internet, also talked to WLW about the Tsarnaev cover.
+Jipson, an expert on pop culture and the Internet, also talked to WLW about the Tsarnaev cover.
 And, The Christian Science Monitor quoted assistant professor of communication Joe Valenzano III in an Aug.
 1 story about the cover.